amongURedImposter/Bookmarklets-1/README.md

 ## Installing

-Copy the code into the url of a new bookmark and you can run the bookmarklet by clicking it on a page!
+Copy the code into the url text box of a new bookmark and you can run the bookmarklet by clicking it on a page!

 **Tip: Select all only takes 3 clicks**